Alee14/osft-distro/README.md

 # OSFT Distro

-A distro that's made for the OSFT Community.
+A distro that's made for the OSFirstTimer Community.

 Based on Arch Linux